-Copper Harbor was recently proclaimed as being the town located the furthest distance from any U.S. Interstate Highway (about five hours).
+Copper Harbor has been proclaimed as being the town located the furthest distance from any U.S. Interstate Highway (about five hours).
 It is without a doubt off the beaten path, but that’s what makes it nice –it’s a destination and those who are here are here for a reason!

-Our tiny town has a year round population of about 80 hearty souls, which swells to around 300 during the summer months.
-Although far less known and on a much smaller scale, Copper Harbor is sort of a weird combination of Isle Royale, Moab, British Columbia, Telluride, Gatlinburg, Sedona and Key West all blended together with a distinct U.P. flavor.
+Our tiny town has a year-round population of about 100 hearty souls, which swells to around 300 during the summer months.
+Although far less known and on a much smaller scale, Copper Harbor is sort of a weird combination of Isle Royale, Moab, British Columbia, Telluride, Idyllwild, Sedona and Key West all blended together with a distinct U.P. flavor.
 The village is located in a valley at the base of a spiny, rocky ridge – Brockway Mountain and is Michigan’s northern-most community, situated at the tip of the Keweenaw Peninsula.

 There is no cell phone reception in town (many visitors claim this is a good thing), though a signal may be found four miles away at the top of Brockway Mountain, where a panoramic view of Lake Superior and the surrounding peninsula are showcased nearly 700’ below.
 There is, however, wireless internet at most locations around town to keep folks easily connected to the outside world.

 Copper Harbor is known as the gateway to Isle Royale National Park with daily passenger ferry service on the Isle Royale Queen during the season.
 Isle Royale is the largest island within the world’s largest fresh-water lake (Lake Superior) and is the only island park within the National Park system.
 It is said that more people visit Yellowstone National Park in a day than visit Isle Royale in an entire season…Isle Royale is a true wilderness experience!